-CHAPTER III LEGAL ASSISTANCE AND OFFICIAL COOPERATION
+CHAPTER III - LEGAL ASSISTANCE AND OFFICIAL COOPERATION

-Duty to Extend Legal Assistance and Official Cooperation
+Legal Assistance and Official Cooperation

-(1) The Basic and Appellate Courts shall have a duty to extend legal assistance to the Court of BiH, the courts in the Federation of Bosnia and Herzegovina and the courts in Republika Srpska.

-(2) All authorities in the Brcko District of Bosnia and Herzegovina shall have a duty to maintain official cooperation with the courts, the Prosecutor and other bodies participating in criminal proceedings.
+- (1) All Courts in the Federation of Bosnia and Herzegovina, Republika Srpska and Brčko District of Bosnia and Herzegovina shall be bound to provide legal assistance to the Court. - (2) All authorities of the Federation of Bosnia and Herzegovina, Republika Srpska and Brčko District of Bosnia and Herzegovina shall be bound to maintain official cooperation with the Court, the Prosecutor and other bodies participating in criminal proceedings.

-Article 22 Rendering Legal Assistance
+Rendering Legal Assistance and Official Cooperation

-(1) The Basic or Appellate Court shall send a request for legal assistance or official action to the competent court or authority.

-(2) Legal assistance shall be rendered and official action taken free of charge.

-(3) Paragraphs 1 and 2 of this Article shall also be applied to requests sent by the Prosecutor to a prosecutor's office and other authorities.
+- (1) The Court shall file a request for legal assistance or official cooperation with the competent Court or authority. - (2) Such legal assistance or official cooperation shall be provided without compensation. - (3) Paragraphs 1 and 2 of this Article shall be applied to requests issued by the Prosecutor to the Prosecutor's office or other authorities in the Federation of Bosnia and Herzegovina, Republika Srpska and Brčko District of Bosnia and Herzegovina.

-CHAPTER IV JURISDICTION OF COURTS
+CHAPTER IV - JURISDICTION OF THE COURT